Bibliothek des Konservatismus: Holdings

 At the time of opening, the BdK held about 60,000 titles, now they claim to own more than 136,000 items, mainly books, but also 500 journals and political posters since 1848 as well as graphics.
 Around a quarter of their stock (34,000 items) are catalogued.
 The main body of writings is from conservative and right-wing authors since 1789 until the early 21st century.
 Among the books there are works (often early prints) of British writers from Edmund Burke to Roger Scruton, French personalities from Richelieu to Louis-Ferdinand Céline, conservative Germans from the arts and letters like Richard Wagner, Stefan George, philosopher Johann Gottlieb Fichte and conservative politician Otto von Bismarck as well as authors from the movement of the "Conservative Revolution" of the interwar period like Arthur Moeller van den Bruck, Ernst Jünger, Carl Schmitt, Oswald Spengler and also Thomas Mann.
-This was a focus of the collection of Schrenck-Notzing and his collaborator at Ciriticón Armin Mohler.
+This was a focus of the collection of Schrenck-Notzing and his collaborator at Criticón Armin Mohler.
 The library owns mainly works of political science, history, sociology, arts and some on economics.
 In 2012, the BdK also acquired a large collection of several thousand books and pamphlets of the German Pro Life movement.

 The library is a member of the Association of German Libraries (Deutscher Bibliotheksverband).
 This has drawn criticism from left wing organizations who called the library a "hard right" institution.
-Among the critics in 2013 were student representatives of Technical University Berlin and the head of the Berlin Young Socialists (Jusos), Kevin Kühnert, now a vice chairman of the German Social Democrats SPD.
+Among the critics in 2013 were student representatives of Technische Universität Berlin and the head of the Berlin Young Socialists (Jusos), Kevin Kühnert, now a vice chairman of the German Social Democrats SPD.